Work in prison

 Each party shall receive a copy.

-If the person in custody is the source of the request and the parties have not reached an agreement, it must send a letter of early termination of the contract to the work structure.
+If the person in custody is the source of the request and if the parties have not reached an agreement, it must send a letter of early termination of the contract to the work structure.

 Occupational insufficiency